danny150799/Sudoku/README.md

 There are several option that players can ultilize during the game:
 1. New Game button: generate a new Sudoku game in display it on the board.
 The old board is deleted.
 2. Solve Game button: completely solve the current board and display the answer.
-(Check Structure for more details)
 3. Hint button: press hint and another square to review the answer of that square.
 Currently, there isn't any limit.
 4. Delete button: completely delete the current board.
 5. Restart Game button: delete all of the moves of the board and allow players to re-play.
 If the board is deleted, the deleted board is restored.

+##Structure
+The program is written in Java.
+The gui is handled by using Swing.
+The solve button is working using backtracking algorithm.